Take a look around the elegant Orchid Garden at Sitio Litre, in the city of Puerto de la Cruz, Tenerife.

 I use Skyscanner to search for the best flight deals (affiliate link)

-We travelled to Tenerife with Jet2Holidays and stayed at the Hotel Sol Costa Atlantis.
-The transfer to our hotel was included in our package, and took around an hour by coach.
+I travelled to Tenerife with Jet2Holidays and stayed at the Hotel Sol Costa Atlantis.
+The transfer to the hotel was included in the package, and took around an hour by coach.